getsentry/symbolicator/docs/api/symbolication.md

 - `sources`: A list of descriptors for internal or external symbol sources.
 See [Sources](index.md).
 - `modules`: A list of code modules (aka debug images) that were loaded into the process.
-All attributes other than `type` are required.
+All attributes other than `type`, `image_addr` and `image_size` are required.
 The Symbolicator may optimize lookups based on the `type` if present.
   Valid types are `macho`, `pe`, `elf`.
 Invalid types are silently ignored.
 The Symbolicator still works if the type is invalid, but less efficiently.
 However, a schematically valid but _wrong_ type is fatal for finding symbols.
 - `threads`: A list of process threads to symbolicate.
   - `registers`: Optional register values aiding symbolication heuristics.
 For example, register values may be used to perform correction heuristics on the instruction address of the top frame.
   - `frames`: A list of frames with addresses.
 Arbitrary additional properties may be passed with frames, but are discarded.
+The `addr_mode` property defines the beahvior of `instruction_addr`.

 ## Response